 What is Bone Meal Fertilizer?

-Bone meal fertilizer is made from cooked or steamed animal bones, which are then ground into a fine powder for application on plants or crops.
+Bone meal fertilizer is made from steamed animal bones, which are then ground into a fine powder or granules for application on plants or crops.
 Bones are full of nutrients and minerals that benefit your plants, helping to make them healthier and stronger.
 However, bone meal fertilizer is not suitable for every situation.

 Bone Meal Fertilizer Benefits